 There is no requirement for a creditors’ committee under the PER but, according to Ministers’ Resolution 43/2011, creditors may appoint one or more representatives (not necessarily lawyers) to negotiate with the debtor.

 Creditors are provided with the same documents required for an insolvency proceeding, which include, inter alia:

-Creditors may also request, from the PA or the debtor, any information relevant to assess the financial situation, the terms of the plan and their relative position vis-à-vis other creditors to enable a comparison with their situation had the debtor been declared insolvent and liquidated.
+Creditors may also request, from the PA or the debtor, any relevant information to assess the financial situation, the terms of the plan and their relative position vis-à-vis other creditors, to enable an assessment of their situation should the debtor be declared insolvent and liquidated.

 The guiding principles set forth in Ministers’ Resolution 43/2011 concerning co-ordination and disclosure duties imposed on creditors are applicable in the context of the negotiation of both a PER or a PEVE.

 Claims of dissenting creditors may be modified without their consent if the recovery plan is approved by the required majority and ratified by the court.